maurocordioli/laravel-livewire-tables-v/docs/rows/custom-row-view.md

 </td>
 ```

-Note: The default `x-livewire-tables::table.row` and `x-livewire-tables::table.cell` default to Tailwind, for Bootstrap specific versions use `x-livewire-tables::bs4.table.row` and `x-livewire-tables::bs4.table.cell` for Bootstrap 4, or `x-livewire-tables::bs5.table.row` and `x-livewire-tables::bs5.table.cell` for Bootstrap 5.
+Note: The default `x-livewire-tables-v1::table.row` and `x-livewire-tables-v1::table.cell` default to Tailwind, for Bootstrap specific versions use `x-livewire-tables-v1::bs4.table.row` and `x-livewire-tables-v1::bs4.table.cell` for Bootstrap 4, or `x-livewire-tables-v1::bs5.table.row` and `x-livewire-tables-v1::bs5.table.cell` for Bootstrap 5.

-There is also a Tailwind alias of `x-livewire-tables::tw.table.row` and `x-livewire-tables::tw.table.cell` if you want to be specific.
+There is also a Tailwind alias of `x-livewire-tables-v1::tw.table.row` and `x-livewire-tables-v1::tw.table.cell` if you want to be specific.

 The helpers are generally more for Tailwind users, as Bootstrap does not have any default added classes to their rows or cells currently, you can substitute regular `<tr>` and `<td>` if you prefer.
 Though if any formatting is added in the future, you may have to refactor.